bitcoinerlab/descriptors/README.md

 # Bitcoin Descriptors Library

 This library is designed to parse and create Bitcoin Descriptors, including Miniscript and Taproot script trees and generate Partially Signed Bitcoin Transactions (PSBTs).
-It also provides PSBT signers and finalizers for single-key, BIP32 and Hardware Wallets.
+It also provides PSBT signers and finalizers for single-key, BIP32 and hardware-wallet flows.

 This library uses an underlying Bitcoin library for creating, signing & decoding transactions.
 Users can pick: